hmgu-itg/imputationserver-doc/docs/getting-started.md

     Since version 1.7.2 URL-based uploads (sftp and http) are no longer supported.
 Please use direct file uploads instead.

 ### Build
 Please select the build of your data.
 Currently the options **hg19** and **hg38** are supported. the Helmholtz Munich Imputation Server automatically updates the genome positions (liftOver) of your data.
-All reference panels except TOPMed are based on hg19 coordinates.
+All reference panels  are based on hg19 coordinates.

 ### rsq Filter
 To minimize the file size, the Helmholtz Munich Imputation Server includes a r<sup>2</sup> filter option, excluding all imputed SNPs with a r<sup>2</sup>-value (= imputation quality) smaller then the specified value.